janscience/Teensy_Amp/R4.1-R4.2/README.md

   that using a power bank.
 The power bank transforms the 3.6V from the LiPo battery up to 5V and the Teensy reduces this back to 3.3V.
-Resulting in an efficieny of 75% (approx 86% squared) compared to the LiIon battery.
+Resulting in an efficieny of 75% (approx 86% squared) compared to using the LiIon battery directly.

 - Power consumption can be dramatically reduced by reducing CPU speed.
 For 48kHz sampling rate, 24MHz is sufficient, this extends the recording duration by 15%.
-96kHz sampling rate requires 48MHz (because of data rats for the SD card).
+96kHz sampling rate requires 48MHz (because of higher data rates required for the SD card).

 - Writing an additional backup SD card requires a higher CPU speed and consumes about 50mA more current.
 This is not a good idea.